-If you do not have insurance, or cannot afford your co-pays, we will work with the Washington State Department of Health PrEP Drug Assistance Program to get you coverage.
+If you do not have insurance, or cannot afford your prescription co-pays, we will work with the Washington State Department of Health PrEP Drug Assistance Program to get you coverage.
 This process may take several days.

 - Washington State driver’s license or passport

 - List of current medications